anjali2004arya/audio-speaker-identifier/README.md

 1. Perform speaker diarization on `test_audio.wav`.
 2. Transcribe each speaker segment.
 3. Compare segments to known speakers in the `known_speakers/` directory.
-4. Output the transcription with identified speakers. ([modelscope/3D-Speaker: A Repository for Single - GitHub](https://github.com/modelscope/3D-Speaker?utm_source=chatgpt.com), [Speaker Identification using Neural Net. - GitHub](https://github.com/SkyDocs/speaker-identification?utm_source=chatgpt.com))
+4. Output the transcription with identified speakers.

 ---